top of page

 The cooperative is comprised of five women, determined to create a better future for themselves and their families.
 The women can now be self-sustaining and expand to the U.S. markets that otherwise would be inaccessible.
 The women can now provide education for their children, and then grandchildren.
 The introduction of education and resource into a poverty-stricken community has a ripple effect that flows infinitely through generations.

-Trauma, trafficking, addiction, and extreme poverty are universal issues.
-Thistle Farms Global is a network of artisan groups who transform their futures through social justice enterprises.
-The shared trade mode is based on purchasing directly, bypassing distributors, and passing 40-60% of profits back to the artisan group for maximum economic impact.
+Thistle Farms Shared Trade is a network of artisan groups who transform futures through social justice enterprises.
+The model is based on purchasing directly, bypassing distributors, and passing 40-60% of profits back to the artisan group for maximum economic impact.

-Moringa is known worldwide for its astounding health benefits, but is becoming newly popularized in Western Culture.
-Based in Juan Cosala, Mexico, Moringa Madres (spanish for “mother”), is a justice enterprise employing survivors who grow, harvest and sell the nutrient-rich leaf to gain economic freedom for their families.
+Based in Juan Cosala, Mexico, Moringa Madres (spanish for “mother”) employs survivors who grow, harvest and sell the nutrient-rich Moringa leaf to gain economic freedom for their families.

 The enterprise began when friends of Becca’s, Weezie & Jim Burgess, moved to the mountains of Mexico.
-Conversations among the three quickly moved to how best to assist the local community.
-An initial food distribution program became the Moringa Madres, with the help of five women from the program.
+Conversations quickly moved to how best to assist the local community.
+An initial food distribution program became Moringa Madres, with the help of five women from the program.
 Becca helped raise funds and develop core principles alongside Weezie Burgess, Gisela and the survivors.

-The moringa leaf has powerful healing properties topically or ingested, and is in many of the Thistle Farms Body and Home products in addition to being available as a tea.
+The moringa leaf has powerful healing properties topically or ingested, and is in many of the Thistle Farms products in addition to being available as a tea.

 Larkspur Conservation is a nonprofit dedicated to the stewardship of the natural environment through earth-friendly, natural burial practices.
 Becca serves as a co-founder and Board Chair.